RULE 1.15 SAFEKEEPING PROPERTY AND PROFESSIONAL LIABILITY INSURANCE DISCLOSURE

 (o) Nothing in this rule precludes a financial institution from charging a particular lawyer or law firm for the reasonable cost of producing the reports and records required by this rule.

 A lawyer should hold property of others with the care required of a professional fiduciary.
-All property that is the property of clients or third persons, including potential clients, must be kept separate from the lawyer's business and personal property.
-Monies that are the property of clients or third persons, including potential clients, must be held in one or more interest bearing trust accounts.
+All property that is the property of clients or third persons, including prospective clients, must be kept separate from the lawyer's business and personal property.
+Monies that are the property of clients or third persons, including prospective clients, must be held in one or more interest bearing trust accounts.
 Separate trust accounts may be warranted when administering estate monies or acting in similar fiduciary capacities.
 The determination of whether funds of a client or third person could be invested to provide a positive net return to the client rests in the sound judgment of each lawyer or law firm.